ibarwick/firebird_fdw/README.md

 and write (INSERT/UPDATE/DELETE) support.
 However it is still very much work-in-progress; USE AT YOUR OWN RISK.

-firebird_fdw will work with PostgreSQL 9.2 or later (it was developed against the current development version).
+`firebird_fdw` will work with PostgreSQL 9.2 or later (it was developed against the current development version).
 Write support is only available in PostgreSQL 9.3 and later.

 It was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
-It should work with earlier versions if the 'disable_pushdowns' option is set (see below).
+It should work with earlier versions if the `disable_pushdowns` option is set (see below).

 Supported platforms
 -------------------

-firebird_fdw was developed on Linux and OS X, and should run on any reasonably POSIX-compliant system.
+`firebird_fdw` was developed on Linux and OS X, and should run on any reasonably POSIX-compliant system.